Charles-Étienne Gudin de La Sablonnière: Russian campaign and death

 Napoleon granted Gudin's widow a pension of 12,000 francs as well as an endowment of 4,000 francs for each of his children with the title of baron.
 He also dedicated a funeral oration to him in his 14th bulletin, dated 23 August: "General Gudin was one of the most distinguished officers of the army; he was commendable for his moral qualities as much as for his bravery and his intrepidity."
 Gudin was a friend of Marshal Davout, who wept at the news of his death, and was personally known and esteemed by Napoleon.

 Recovery of remains

 On 6 July 2019, in a park in central Smolensk, archaeologists led by French historian Pierre Malinowski found a coffin and skeletal remains that bore signs of trauma consistent with the historical record of Gudin's death (one leg amputated and another one wounded).
 The find was confirmed when DNA tests from the remains found in Russia matched those of Pierre-César Gudin, Gudin's brother, who was also a Napoleonic general.

-Guidin's body was subsequently returned to France, and on 13 July 2021 the French Minister of Veterans Affairs, Geneviève Darrieussecq, accompanied by a guard of honour in Napoleonic uniform, officially received his remains.
+Gudin's body was subsequently returned to France, and on 13 July 2021 the French Minister of Veterans Affairs, Geneviève Darrieussecq, accompanied by a guard of honour in Napoleonic uniform, officially received his remains.
 The tense international situation saw the cancellation of a planned larger ceremony.
 Gudin's remains were buried in the Hôtel des Invalides on 2 December 2021, marking the anniversary of the French victory at the Battle of Austerlitz.